 Students in this four-year degree program choose one of three concentrations: Humanities and the Human Sciences, Business and Economics, or Politics and Policy Studies.
 All students begin by studying Foundation Courses, where they master the methodologies and research skills required for comparative analysis.
+They then design their own individualized curriculum by selecting courses across the disciplines based on their interests.

 Students can take advanced courses in their concentration where they gain in-depth knowledge pertaining to specific fields: Humanities and the Human Sciences (Japanese Society and Global Culture), Business and Economics (Japanese Business and the Global Economy), Politics and Policy Studies (Japanese Politics and Global Studies).
 Students can choose to specialize within their chosen concentration or combine courses across fields, from the classes offered in English at the ILA, as well as in Japanese and English throughout the University.

 Students may also have the opportunity to spend a year abroad at one of Doshisha's many partner universities worldwide.
 While taking academic courses, students can study the Japanese language at any level.